 2. Java

 Java is a general-purpose computer-programming language that is class-based, concurrent, and object-oriented.
-Java has a web plug-in that allows you to run apps in your browser.
+This is a commonly used language for developing certain applications. has a web plug-in that allows you to run apps in your browser.

 R is a programming language and also a free software environment for statistical computing and graphics.
-It is supported by the R Foundation. it is widely used among data miners and statisticians for developing statistical software and data analysis.
+It is supported by the R Foundation.
+Additionally, widely used among data miners and statisticians for developing statistical software and data analysis.

-It is a general-purpose programming language.
-C++ is an extension of the C language.
-It has imperative, object-oriented, and generic programming features.
+A general-purpose programming language, C++.
+It is an extension of the C language and has imperative, object-oriented, and generic programming features.
 C++ runs on Several platforms, such as Windows, Mac OS, and the various versions of UNIX.

 6. Scala